-2. The Duomo neighbourhood
+2. The Duomo neighborhood

 The Duomo area has some of the best views of the city, especially at sunset.
 There are also plenty of restaurants and cafes.

-Everything you need is about 5 minutes walk away.
-Including all the major sites.
+Everything you need is about 5 minutes’ walk away, including all the major sites.
 As a consequence, there are always crowds of tourists here.

 3. San Frediano

-Just west of Santo Spirito, San Frediano has a similar vibe to Santo Spirito with lots of local artisans, but it’s a bit more modern.
+Just west of Santo Spirito, San Frediano has a similar vibe to Santo Spirito, with lots of local artisans, but it’s a bit more modern.
 The Lonely Planet once called it the coolest neighborhood in the world.

 The area is full of small artisan shops and local bars, with almost a village-like vibe.
-The neighborhood is on the southern side of the River Arno, which means it’s not as tourist heavy.
+The neighborhood is on the southern side of the River Arno, which means it’s not as tourist-heavy.